What is a California LLC?

 - California Articles of Organization of Limited Liability Company.

-- State Filing Fee of $90 ($70 state fee plus a $20 Initial Statement of Information fee).
+- State Filing Fee of $90 ($70 filing fee and $20 for required Initial Statement of Information).

 - A Statutory Agent located in California.
 See our service here.